Xorast/Trinity-Project/ReadMe.md

 The next steps in the development are :

 * Downloadable pdf file with charts and data
-* Two more models for the baseflow determination (TDD to be used)
+* Two more models for the baseflow determination (Test-Driven-Development to be used)